 Storing Live Baitfish

 Live baitfish may not be stored or held in any waters where the use or possession of live fish as bait is prohibited during the entire fishing season.
-This includes waters restricted to the use of artificial lures only, waters restricted to fly fishing, and where there are other prohibitions on the use of live fish as bait.
+This includes waters restricted to the use of artificial lures only, waters restricted to fly fishing only, and where there are other prohibitions on the use of live fish as bait.
 To obtain a list of Maine waters where baitfish cannot be stored contact MDIFW's Augusta Office.

 Commercial Bait Dealer's License

 In order to harvest for sale or purchase and sell live baitfish or live smelts you must possess a valid bait dealer's license (Bait Retail License, Bait Wholesale License, or Smelt Wholesale License).
 For further information on license requirement or how to obtain a license, contact MDIFW at (207) 287-8000 or visit the Bait Dealer's License page.

 Maine Law prohibits the transport or possession of any invasive plant or plant parts on watercraft or equipment (including baitfish traps and nets) that could cause the plant or plant parts to enter waters of the state.
 It’s up to you to inspect boats and equipment and ensure Maine’s waters are free from all aquatic invaders, including invasive plants.
 Failure to clean your equipment between waters puts you subject to financial penalties and loss of equipment.